For All Kings: Critical reception

 However, others were more critical of the album.
-Jon Hadusek of Consequence of Sound cited the album, alongside other recent releases in the thrash metal genre such as Slayer's Repentless and Megadeth's Dystopia as being "a safe and agreeable slice of thrash, but it's also robotic, formulaic, and dated."
+Jon Hadusek of Consequence of Sound cited the album, alongside other then-recent releases in the thrash metal genre such as Slayer's Repentless and Megadeth's Dystopia as being "a safe and agreeable slice of thrash, but it's also robotic, formulaic, and dated."
 He adds that "the songs on For All Kings feel like they were written in haste, by the old tried and true formula" and chided the band for "repeating themselves".
 He concludes that the album is "A victory lap for victory lap's sake.
 The definition of a fans-only release."
 Joel McIver of Record Collector writes that "truly warp-speed thrash beats are, disappointingly, largely absent" on the album.